jamesgurung/newsletter-builder/README.md

     * If URL file extension = `json`, `html`, or `txt` (lowercase) then modify response header: overwrite `Cache-Control` `no-cache`, and then cache expiration: bypass cache.
     * If URL path does not contain `.` then modify response header: overwrite `Cache-Control` `no-cache`, and then cache expiration: bypass cache.

-4. Create an [Azure AI Foundry](https://ai.azure.com/) project and deploy an OpenAI model that you would like to use for giving feedback on articles.
+4. Create an [Azure AI Foundry](https://ai.azure.com/) project and deploy an OpenAI reasoning model (e.g. `gpt-5`) that you would like to use for giving feedback on articles.

 5. Create an Azure app registration.
     * Name - `Newsletter Builder`